 La Iglesia ( The Church )

-NO matter what angle you look at the steeple of the church from you always know that you are in the center of the town and the church is near.
+NO matter what angle you look at the town center is always near.
+Look for the steeple of the church you are in the center of the town and the church is near.
 This view is up from the municipality.
 There are shops in those areas that you see, including for the people living there not just tourists.
 Clothing, food, all can be purchased.

 This is the church the inside is impeccable, impressive, and beckons the camera to capture all that it offers.
 This is the entrance we went through to gain access to the church.
 Now let’s take a look inside.